Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 cut the potatoes into cubes then toss with olive oil and spices and roast in the oven.

-Wash and dry the sweet potatoes.
+Prepare the sweet potatoes: Wash and dry the sweet potatoes.
 Then, peel the potatoes using a vegetable peeler.
+Slice into ½-inch thick circles and cut into 1-inch cubes.

-Bake for 15 minutes, then take the baking sheet out and flip the sweet potatoes with a spatula for even browning.
+Roast for 15 minutes, then take the baking sheet out and flip the sweet potatoes with a spatula for even browning.

 Continue roasting for another 10 to 15 minutes until they are golden, caramelized, and fork-tender.

-Transfer roasted sweet potatoes to a serving plate and sprinkle with more rosemary and fresh pomegranate arils for a juicy, tangy contrast.
+Final touches: Transfer roasted sweet potatoes to a serving plate and sprinkle with more rosemary and fresh pomegranate arils for a juicy, tangy contrast.

 How Long Should I Roast Sweet Potatoes?

-This depends on the temperature of the oven and the thickness of the potatoes.
+This depends on the temperature of the oven and the size of the potatoes.
 To roast sweet potato cubes that are 1-inch thick, you usually need 25 minutes at 450°F. If the chunks are larger, it would take 5 to 10 minutes more for them to roast.

 Serving Suggestions